mksddn/WP-MksDdn-Postman-Collection/mksddn-postman-collection/readme.txt

 1. Admin screen with page selection and download button.

 == Changelog ==
+= 1.0.1 =
+- Changed plugin name from "MksDdn Postman Collection" to "MksDdn Collection for Postman"
+- Updated plugin slug from "mksddn-postman-collection" to "mksddn-collection-for-postman"
+- Updated WP-CLI command from "mksddn-postman" to "mksddn-collection-for-postman"
+- Updated text domain and language files

 = 1.0.0 =
 Initial public release.

 == Upgrade Notice ==
+= 1.0.1 =
+Plugin name and slug updated for WordPress.org compliance.
+No migration steps are required.

 = 1.0.0 =
 Initial public release.
 No migration steps are required.